wp-plugins/wp-google-map-plugin/readme.txt

 2. Take control on Google Map Default options with just on click.
 3. Easy to define General Settings of Google Maps
 4. Easy interface to modify info windows.
-5. Display all your locations in Core wordpress format.
+5. Display all your locations in Core WordPress format.
 Easy to manage locations just like you do for posts/pages.
-6. Display all your maps in Core wordpress format.
+6. Display all your maps in Core WordPress format.
 Easy to manage maps just like you do for posts/pages.
 7. Disable Scrolling Wheel, Enable Visual Refresh Property and many more...
 8. Enable Streetview and it's Settings.
 9  Define your dimensations for weathers layers.